UpGado/upgado.github.io/_posts/2018-06-22-finding-best-meals.md

 {% include figure.html file="/imgs/meal-2.png" description="Figure 2: I wish I could call this a slide, but unfortunately it's more like a steep mountain for us" %}

 The number of cases gets higher faster and faster.
 So, we really can't use brute force for a big number of products unless we want to wait for eternity before picking a meal!
-For our case though, it is perfectly okay to use brute force.
+For our case though, it is perfectly okay, even badass, to use brute force.
 Let's go ahead and see how long it takes for different numbers of products.